 Larissis Station is about 2.5 km from Syntagma Square, meaning you’re just a 10-15 minute ride from the heart of Athens.
 Here’s how to get there:

-- Metro Line 2 (Red Line) runs directly from Larissis Station to Syntagma, Acropolis, and Omonia, making it the easiest and cheapest option.
+- Metro Line 2 (Red Line) runs directly from Larissis Station to Syntagma Square, Acropolis area, and Omonia, making it the easiest and cheapest option.
 Trains run every 3-5 minutes from 5:30 AM to midnight, with extended hours on weekends.

-- If you prefer a stress-free ride, private transfer services like Welcome Pickups offer pre-booked cars with English-speaking drivers who wait for you on the platform.
+- Private transfer services like Welcome Pickups offer pre-booked cars with English-speaking drivers who wait for you on the platform, if you prefer a stress-free ride.

 What’s Near Larissis Station?
 Quick Eats & Things to Do